NijatAghali/CrowdFunding/README.md

 <br> If you want to use this code on your
 desktop you need to configure your database connection properly.
 Otherwise site will not work on your local machine.
+You can make the appropriate changes on 'connectDB.inc.php' file in order to run it on your machine.